- Our work

 Socio-economic Impact Assessment Toolkit: A guide to assessing the socio-economic impacts of Marine Protected Areas in Australia: This toolkit has been developed to provide policy makers and the fishing sector with a general background and introduction to methods for assessing the socio-economic impacts within a fisheries context of proposals to declare MPAs in Australia.
 In particular, the toolkit focuses on potential impacts on the fishing industry, including related businesses and communities associated with fishing activities

-The Protected Areas Benefits Assessment Tool: A proposed methodology: The Protected Area Benefit Assessment Tool has been primarily designed for use by protected area managers to work with stakeholders to identify important values and the benefits that PAs bring to a range of stakeholders, from local to global.
+The Protected Areas Benefits Assessment Tool: A proposed methodology[PDF]: The Protected Area Benefit Assessment Tool has been primarily designed for use by protected area managers to work with stakeholders to identify important values and the benefits that PAs bring to a range of stakeholders, from local to global.

 Parks and People: Assessing the Human Welfare Effects of Establishing Protected Areas for Biodiversity Conservation: This paper summarises the main components of a strategy, developed by WCS, aimed at assessing the human impacts of PAs on local people.